Social Security Disability Insurance (SSDI) vs. Private Individual Disability Insurance

 State and federal governments, on the other hand, do not administer private individual disability insurance—though these companies are subject to government regulations.

-Private disability insurance is a contract between the insurance company and the insured to provide a specified amount of coverage in the event that the claimant becomes sick or injured and is unable to do their work according to the insurer’s own definition of disability.
+Private disability insurance is a contract between the insurance company and the insured to provide a specified amount of coverage if the claimant becomes sick or injured and is unable to do their work according to the insurer’s own definition of disability.

-Private disability insurance may provide more coverage, and the requirements for eligibility may involve less strict parameters than SSDI.
-For this reason, people often find the purchase of private individual disability insurance attractive.
+Private disability insurance provides more coverage, and the requirements for eligibility may involve less strict parameters than SSDI.
+For this reason, people often find the purchase of private individual disability insurance attractive and if you pay for the coverage personally the benefits are tax-free.

 Social Security Disability Insurance

-SSDI covers more than 150 million workers, with any number of them collecting insurance at any given time.
+SSDI covers more than 150 million workers, with any number of them collecting monthly benefits at any given time.
 To receive SSDI you must show that:

 - You can no longer work in your previous occupation